modernice/dragoman/README.md

 }
 ```

-### Example 2: Translation with Known Words
+### Example 2: Translation with Preserved Words

-In this example, we translate a JSON file, specifying some known words that
+In this example, we translate a JSON file, specifying some preserved words that
 should not be translated.

 ```go